Buda Child Custody Lawyer

 Texas has several custody arrangements that parents should be familiar with.
 Your Buda Child Custody Attorney can help you understand how the different types of custody work and which would be most beneficial for your child.
 In addition to establishing conservatorship, the court also establishes a parenting schedule for the child.

-If you have children, your case will be heard in one of Hays County’s District Courts.
-The Hays County Government Center is located at 712 South Stagecoach Trail, San Marcos, TX 78666.
-Judges here will review your evidence and listen to testimony to make a determination on your custody case.
+If you have children, your case is heard in one of Hays County’s District Courts.
+The Hays County Government Center is located at 712 South Stagecoach Trail, San Marcos, TX.
+Judges here can review your evidence and listen to testimony to make a determination on your custody case.

 Hays County judges recognize that families do not always conform to the traditional family model, yet they evaluate all evidence through the best interest of the child standard.